p. Provisions and Contingencies

 a) No trade or other receivable are due from directors or other officers of the Company either severally or jointly with any other person.
 Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member other than mentioned in receivable from related party (refer note 44).

 b) Trade receivables are non-interest bearing and are generally on terms of 45 to 90 days for construction contracts, payment is generally due upon completion of milestone as per terms of contract.
+Further, in case of sale of material the performance obligation is satisfied upon delivery of the material and payment is generally due within 45 to 90 days form the date of delivery.
 In certain contracts, short term advances are received before the performance obligation is satisfied.

 c) The Company applies the expected credit loss (ECL) model for measurement and recognition of impairment losses on trade receivables and contract assets.
 The Company follows the simplified approach for recognition of impairment allowance on trade receivables and contract assets.
 The application of the simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment allowance based on lifetime ECLs at each reporting date.
 ECL impairment loss allowance (or reversal) recognised during the period is recognised in the Statement of Profit and Loss.
 This amount is reflected under the head 'other expenses' in the Statement of Profit and Loss.